 • humiliating others online

-Right now there are many young people being cyberbullied.
+Right now there are many young people who experience cyberbullying.
 By reporting it, talking about it and supporting each other we can stop it.

-What you can do about being bullied online is:
+What you can do about being bullied online:

-• talk to someone you trust straight away—like a parent, sibling, uncle/aunt, teacher or friend, or contact Kids Helpline
+• Talk to someone you trust straight away.
+This might be a parent, sibling, uncle/aunt, teacher or friend, or contact Kids Helpline.

-• collect the evidence—keep mobile phone messages, take screen shots and print emails or social networking conversations
+• Collect evidence.
+Keep mobile phone messages, screen shots and print emails or social networking conversations.

-• do something you enjoy—catch-up with friends, listen to good music, watch a good show or chat online to people you can trust
+• Do something you enjoy.
+Catch-up with friends, listen to music, watch a good show or chat online to people you can trust.

-• remember you didn’t ask for this—nobody deserves to be bullied and you will get through this.
+• Remember you didn’t ask for this and you will get through it.
+Nobody deserves to be bullied.

 Read more information available on the Safe Internet Use web page.

 Scanning is available at the printer/copier machines at each library branch.
-When something is scanned, it is sent to the email address noted in your library membership record.
+The scanned file is sent to the email address on your library membership account.

 You can update your email in the Contact Information of your My Account area.